nbaronti/Homework_1/README.md

 ~[Jack Dorsey](https://www.b2bnn.com/2017/10/jack-dorsey-sums-squares-competitive-advantage-attracting-independent-merchants/)

-In terms of technology, Square utilizes a handful of programming languages and database techonologies in the development of its software technologies.
-According to Square's company profile on Stackshare.io, the company uses technologies such as (but not limited to):
+In terms of technology, Square utilizes a handful of programming languages and database techonologies in the development of its software applications.
+According to Square's company profile on Stackshare.io, the company uses software development technologies such as (but not limited to):

 - **Programming Languages**: Ruby, Javascript, Objective-C
 - **Database Technology**: MySQL, Redis, Vertica
 - **Cloud Storage**: AWS EC2, Snowflake
 - **Application Development**: Firebase

+Beyond its software applications, Square also leverages newer technology to enable its POS devices and readers to accept customer payments.
+One specific technology is called NFC or "Near Field Communication".
+This technology enables smartphones & reader devices to communicate and execute secure, contactless payment through Apple Pay or Google Payment.

+Last but not least, Square manufactures its own POS devices (i.e., restaurant card readers, in-store tablets, and other larger POS systems).

 ## Company Landscape

-What domain of the financial industry is the company in?

-What have been the major trends and innovations of this domain over the last 5-10 years?

-What are the other major companies in this domain?
+As eluded to in the introduction, the primary FinTech domains in which Square operates are (1) Enterprise Solutions, (2) Payments & Billing, (3) Online Personal Finance, Banking, & Depositing, and (4) Blockchain & Crytocurrencies.
+Over the last 5 - 10 years, these domains have seen major innovations along with the rise of competitors.
+In particular, the following list includes innovations and competitors as it relates to Square's FinTech domains:

+1. **Enterprise Commerce Solutions**:

+- **Major Innovations**: Advanced software & hardware capabilities enable small-to-mid size businesses to streamline in-person sales, simplify web-based sales, and track customer relationships through CRM tools

+- **Top Square Competitors in this Domain**: PayPal Zettle, SumUp, Shopify, Toast (Restaurants), Vend (Retail), Clover

+2. **Payments & Billing**:

+- **Major Innovations**: Advanced software & hardware capabilities (such as POS systems and other payment acceptance technologies (e.g., NFC)) enable simplified customer payment processing and billing & invoicing.

+- *Top Square Competitors in this Domain*: PayPal Zettle, SumUp, Shopify, Toast (Restaurants), Vend (Retail), Clover

+3. **Online Personal Finance, Banking, & Depositing**

+- **Major Innovations**: The introduction of mobile payment & banking apps such as Square's Cash App have revolutionized the way in which people send, spend, deposit, and invest money.
+Additionally, banking and lending for small-to-mid size businesses has become much more accesible through programs such as Square Checking, Debit, & Savings.
+Through immediate online banking, businesses are able to instantaneously secure loans or access money based on customer sales.

+- *Top Square Competitors in this Domain*: PayPal, Zelle, Google Pay, Venmo

+4. **Blockchain & Crytocurrencies**

+- **Major Innovations**: The introduction of cryptocurrencies over the last 10 years has created an entire ecosystem of mobile payment and investing applications that can be used to buy and sell cryptocurrencies.
+Most of these applications enable customers to deposit funds, purchase alternative currencies, and send those currencies cross-border with limited roadblocks due to decentralization.

+- *Top Square Competitors in this Domain*: PayPal, Venmo, Coinbase, and other Cryptocurrency Wallets

 ## Business Impact, Core Metrics, & Performance